Djang0Pepper/SIM800-Test-Script/README.md

 # SIM800 test script

 This repo consist python srcipt which test SIM800H module over COM/ttyXX port.
+Communication is done over AT commands.
+This script is implemented as console menu application.
+Through console two actions are suported, making a call and sending message.

 ## Prerequest
  * python 3